Rosemary Savage ’08

 “I’ve always wanted to [study] family medicine.
 When I was 10, I had major abdominal surgery that I should have never needed,” Rosemary said.
 “Because I wasn’t regularly seeing a physician, it wasn’t caught.
 So I want to help keep people out of the hospital.”

 Rosemary is completing her clinical pediatrics rotation at the MHS Health Center—the first place she received routine medical and dental care after she enrolled.
-During her clinical rotation, she took the time to talk with current MHS students and offer career advice.
+During her clinical rotation, she took the time to talk with current MHS students and offered career advice.
 Sharing her knowledge of science and medicine, and living out the mission of MHS, is what Rosemary describes as a privilege.

 “It was an honor to go here and be part of the Milton Hershey School mission,” she said.